RestComm/gmlc/README.md

 GMLC is built on [Mobicents jSS7](https://github.com/Mobicents/jSS7).

+NOTE: Requires Maven 3 and will not build with Maven 2.

 Install on Ubuntu 14.04 from Source
 ========
 You can run these instructions as a normal user (root shouldn't be required).